jacobhallberg/pytorch_stylegan_encoder/README.md

 For example, above shows the actual feature distribution of some data and the feature distribtuion of data sampled from a gaussian distribution.
 In the above case, the actual distribution of data does not contain males with long hair, but the sampled vector z from a gaussian distribution will generate images of males with long hair.

-This is where StlyeGAN shines.
+This is where StyleGAN shines.
 The mapping network doesn't have to map the vectors z into a gaussian distribution because the mapping network is learned through the data itself.
 Meaning the mapping network is able to produce a latent space W that can better represent the features seen in the data.

 |  Actual Feature Distribution | Mapping Network Feature Distribution  |
 |---|---|